Part 1: Equity and Consent in Collaborative Networks

 It provides a communication framework, as well, for people to see where there is common ground.

-It allows people to talk about levels of risk with different solutions or ideas, and to adapt solutions to mitigate risk.
+Instead, it gives people the language to talk about levels of risk (range of tolerance) with different solutions or ideas, and to adapt solutions to mitigate risk.

-It supports decisions that are good enough to try, while attending to potential risks.
+It supports decisions that are good enough to try and safe enough to fail.

 It allows groups to delegate authority with responsibility and experience the advantages of shared leadership.

-This governance principle, Consent with a Range of Tolerance, gives structure for people to discover ways forward that are iterative, and can be evaluated and adjusted before irretrievable harm occurs in the system.
+This governance principle, Consent within a Range of Tolerance, gives structure for people to discover ways forward that are experimental, iterative, and can be evaluated and adjusted before irretrievable harm occurs in the system.

 Equity and Governance are both about POWER

-Having all the voices present at the table is not the same as including all those voices in the decisions that are made.
+Being included is not the same as having power; providing feedback is not the same as being a decision-maker.
 Remember all those busy people I mentioned earlier?
-They won’t tolerate their voice being ignored, overrun or out voted.
-For collaborative networks to succeed in their mission power must be shared.
+The initiative cannot risk their diverse voices being ignored, overrun or out voted.
+For collaborative networks to succeed in their mission, power must be distributed.